andrescorrada/performance-curves/README.md

 # performance-curves

-An alternative way to visualize and measure offline KPI performance.
+Performance Curves are an alternative way to run synthetic ad-tech campaigns on your data, visualize and measure offline KPI performance.

-This approach was developed in the ad-tech industry where offline experiments are an imperfect way to model production systems due to the absence of counterfactuals.
+This approach was developed in 2012 at DataXu.
+In the ad-tech industry, experiments are an imperfect way to model production systems due to the absence of counterfactuals.
 Instead of the ROC/AUC methodology which does not generalize gracefully to tasks other than binary classification, performance curves exploit the common case of optimizing for a single KPI (Key Performance Index).
 This includes costs and benefits for a given task and generalizes to any algorithm that provides a score for sorting test data.
+For example, you could use it to discover buggy stages, like bidders and pacers, in your data pipeline

+In addition, it uses measurements on unserved ads to make lift measurements that can help optimize a campaign.
+Think of it as Ghost Ads on steroids without the heavy statistical baggage associated with it.
+It exemplifies the quote by John Tukey -
+> Far better an approximate answer to the right question, which is often vague, than
+> the exact answer to the wrong question, which can always be made precise."

 ## The idea quickly explained